bflaven/BlogArticlesExamples/split_file/README.md

 # Split huge file into smaller files
 =============================================

-This very simple script, using bash in command line, enables to convert split any kind of huge file into smaller file.
+This very simple script, using bash in command line, enables to split any kind of huge file (.sql, .csv, .txt) into smaller files.